NHERI-SimCenter/EE-UQ/Examples/eeuq-0001/README.rst

    The user cannot leave any of the distributions for these values as constant for the Dakota UQ engine.

 8. Next click on the **Run** button.
 This will cause the backend application to launch Dakota.
 When the analysis is complete the **RES** tab will be selected and the results will be displayed.
 The results show the values for the mean and standard deviation.
 The relative displacement of the roof is the quantity **1-PFD-3-1**.
-This identifier signifies the first event, 3rd floor (in the US the ground floor is considered 0), and first dof direction.
+This identifier signifies the first event, 3rd floor (in the US the ground floor is considered 0), and the first dof direction.

 .. figure:: figures/shearRES1.png
    :align: center
    :figclass: align-center

 If the user selects the **Data** tab in the **RES** panel, they will be presented with both a graphical plot and a tabular listing of the data.
-By left- and right-clicking with the mouse in the individual columns the axis changes (left mouse click controls vertical axis, right mouse click the horizontal axis).
+By left- and right-clicking with the mouse in the individual columns the axis changes (the left mouse click controls the vertical axis, right mouse clicks the horizontal axis).

 .. figure:: figures/shearRES7.png
    :align: center
    :figclass: align-center

 Various views of the graphical display can be obtained by left- and right-clicking in the columns of the tabular data.
-If a singular column of the tabular data is selected with both right and left mouse buttons, a frequency and CDF plot will be displayed, as shown in figure below.
+If a singular column of the tabular data is selected with both right and left mouse buttons, a frequency and CDF plot will be displayed, as shown in the figure below.

 .. figure:: figures/shearRES6.png
    :align: center